Free

 Open source

 The full source code is publicly available on GitHub.
+Found a bug?
+Open an issue.
+Want to improve the app?
+Submit a pull request.
 View on GitHub

 Frequently Asked Questions